Why did my credit score drop?

 So when there’s any change in your score, it’s likely that there’s been a change in one of these or one of the many other factors that go into credit scores.

 There are many possible reasons your credit score might drop.
-Here are 10 of the most common:
+Here are 10 of the most common.

 1. New credit applications

-New credit applications—like for credit cards or auto loans—can have an impact on your credit scores.
+New credit applications—like those for credit cards or auto loans—can have an impact on your credit scores.
 That’s because a new credit application generally creates a hard credit inquiry, which can cause your credit scores to drop by a few points.

 Multiple credit applications in a short period of time could also indicate that your financial situation has changed negatively—and they might cause your credit scores to drop.